xapian/xapian-docsprint/howtos/range_queries.rst

-This is implemented in :xapian-basename-code-example:`^`, which also modifies the output to show the measurements and date made fields as well as the title.
+This is implemented in :xapian-basename-code-example:`^`, which also modifies the output to show the measurements and date-made fields as well as the title.

 We can now restrict across dimensions using queries like '..50mm'